 Insert the following paragraph after the 65th paragraph (“The Data field of the Basic Multi-Link subelement ...”):

 The Data field of the SMD subelement has the same format as the Information field of the SMD element defined in 9.4.2.xxx (SMD element).
 The SMD subelement is not present if the Same SMD field in the BSSID Information field is equal to 1 or the reported AP is not covered by an SMD.
-Otherwise, the SMD subelement is included.Seamless Roaming
+Otherwise, the SMD subelement is included.

-[Editorial note: the following text assumes the TBD Request frame is sent to the serving AP MLD and the TBD Response frame is received from the serving AP MLD because that is the simplest interpretation of Motion #44.
-There have been some proposals/discussions the non-AP MLD may need to send the TBD Request frame to the target AP MLD directly.
-Will need to revise the following text if those turn into Motions].
+TGbn editor: Please modify subclause 37.9 SMD BSS transition in the 802.11bn draft D0.2 as follows:

-[Editorial note: the term “Seamless Roaming” may need to be updated to be more aligned with 802.11 spec language (e.g., Seamless BSS transition)]
+SMD BSS transition

 General